-- i) Drag & Drop the 'S3 Writer' component to the Workflow Editor. - ii) Click the dragged Writer component to get the Properties tabs below. - iii) Basic Information: It is the default tab to open for the S3 writer while configuring the component. - a.
+i) Drag & Drop the 'S3 Writer' component to the Workflow Editor.

+- ii) Click the dragged Writer component to get the Properties tabs below. - iii) Basic Information: It is the default tab to open for the S3 writer while configuring the component. - a.
 Select an Invocation type from the drop-down menu to confirm the running mode of the reader component.
 Select 'Real-Time' or 'Batch' from the drop-down menu. - b.
 Deployment Type: It displays the deployment type for the component.
-This field comes pre-selected. - c.
+This field comes preselected. - c.
 Container Image Version: It displays the image version for the docker container.
-This field comes pre-selected.
+This field comes pre-selected. - d.
+Failover Event: Select a failover Event from the drop-down menu.